Arson

 (2) recklessly causes another person to suffer bodily injury or death.

-How can I be charged with Arson?
+How can I be charged with an Arson offense in Texas?

 However, there is an exception to a Subsection (a)(1) offense.
 In addition to proving the that there you intended to burn open-space land, the state also has to prove that the fire or explosion was not a part of the controlled burning of open-space land.[2]